dmlc/xgboost/README.md

 ====
 * Type make in the root folder will compile the rabit library in lib folder
 * Add lib to the library path and include to the include path of compiler
+* Languages: You can use rabit in C++ and python
+  - It is also possible to port the library to other languages